mohammadkad/DRL/README.md

 - Exploration is exploring the environment by trying **random actions** in order to find more information about the environment.
 - Exploitation is exploiting known information to maximize the reward.

-### Two main approaches for solving RL problems
+### Main approaches for solving RL problems
 The Policy π: the agent’s brain
 This Policy is the function we want to learn, our goal is to find the optimal policy π*, the policy that maximizes expected return when the agent acts according to it.
 We find this π* through training.

 - Policy-based methods (Directly) : we learn a policy function directly.
   - Deterministic
   - Stochastic
 - Value-based methods (Indirectly) : we learn a value function that maps a state to the expected value of being at that state.
+The idea is that an optimal value function leads to an optimal policy.
+  - state-value function
+  - action-value function
+- Actor-critic method, which is a combination of value-based and policy-based methods.

+### The difference between policy-based and policy-gradient methods
+Policy-gradient methods, what we’re going to study in this unit, is a subclass of policy-based methods.
+In policy-based methods, the optimization is most of the time on-policy since for each update, we only use data (trajectories) collected by our most recent version of πθ.

+The difference between these two methods lies on how we optimize the parameter θ:

+- In policy-based methods, we search directly for the optimal policy.
+We can optimize the parameter θ indirectly by maximizing the local approximation of the objective function with techniques like hill climbing, simulated annealing, or evolution strategies.

+- In policy-gradient methods, because it is a subclass of the policy-based methods, we search directly for the optimal policy.
+But we optimize the parameter θ directly by performing the gradient ascent on the performance of the objective function J(θ).